 - If you're a California resident or eligible for in-state tuition under AB540, make sure your GPA has been submitted for a Cal Grant (in addition to the FAFSA or California Dream Act Application).

 - California community colleges and most California high schools automatically submit students' GPAs for Cal Grants.
-Check with your school to make sure; if they don't automatically submit your GPA, download the Cal Grant GPA Verification Form and have your school submit it to the California Student Aid Commission.
+Check with your school to make sure; if they don't automatically submit your GPA, download the Cal Grant GPA Verification Form or the Non-SSN GPA Verification form for Cal Grants (for undocumented students) and have your school submit it to the California Student Aid Commission.

-Don't wait until you're accepted to UC or until you or your family have filed your income taxes to apply for financial aid.
+Don't wait until you're accepted to UC to apply for financial aid.

 What happens next?